SEND School Offer

 What is the Sainsbury’s School Games Kitemark and how do schools apply for it?

 The school games kitemark was launched in June 2012 to reward schools for their commitment to the development and participation of school sport and competition.
-Schools in England were able to assess their PE and sport provision against set criteria and were awarded either bronze, silver or gold status.ed
+Schools in England are able to assess their PE and sport provision against set criteria and are awarded either bronze, silver or gold status.

 RE and Collective Worship